-EVELO BIOSCIENCES, INC.

-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED)
+EVELO BIOSCIENCES, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (UNAUDITED)

-1. Organization and Basis of Presentation
+1. Organization

 Evelo Biosciences, Inc. ("Evelo," "we," "our," "us" or the "Company") is a biotechnology company incorporated in Delaware on May 6, 2014.
-We are discovering and developing a new class of orally delivered investigational medicines that are intended to act on cells in the small intestine to produce therapeutic effects throughout the body.
-We are advancing these investigational medicines with the aim of treating a broad range of immune mediated diseases, with an initial focus on inflammatory diseases and oncology.
+We are a clinical-stage biotechnology company focused on discovering and developing a new class of oral medicines that act on immune cells in the small intestine with systemic effects.
+We are advancing these investigational medicines with the aim of treating a broad range of inflammatory diseases, with an initial focus on psoriasis and atopic dermatitis.
 Our headquarters is located in Cambridge, Massachusetts.

 Since inception, we have devoted substantially all of our efforts to research and development and raising capital.
 We have not generated any product or license revenue related to our primary business purpose to date.
-We are subject to a number of risks similar to those of other development stage companies, including a dependence on key individuals, the need to develop commercially viable products, the competition from other companies, many of whom are larger and better capitalized, and the need to obtain adequate additional financing to fund the development of our products.
+We are subject to a number of risks similar to those of other development stage companies, including a dependence on key individuals, the need to develop commercially viable products, the competition from other companies, many of which are larger and better capitalized, and the need to obtain adequate additional financing to fund the development of our product candidates.

 We have incurred operating losses since inception and we expect such losses and negative operating cash flows to continue for the foreseeable future.
-As of March 31, 2022, we held cash, cash equivalents and restricted cash of \$40.8 million and have an accumulated deficit of \$444.6 million.
-Since inception, we have financed operations primarily with the proceeds from the issuance of common stock combined with proceeds from previous sales of convertible preferred stock to equity investors, and from debt financing.
+As of September 30, 2022, we held cash and cash equivalents of \$69.1 million and have an accumulated deficit of \$505.7 million.
+Since inception, we have financed operations primarily with the proceeds from the issuance of common stock and since-redeemed preferred stock to equity investors, and from debt financing.